 Many distinguished business leaders have served as President of the Cayman Islands Chamber of Commerce.
 These men and women dedicated themselves along with the Council members who served with them to the advancement of the work of the organisation.
 The Chamber owes a great deal of respect and gratitude to these volunteer leaders and thanks them for their service to membership and the community.

-Benson O. Ebanks Captain Theo Bodden* Clifton Hunter* Norberg K. Thompson* Captain Theo Bodden* Colin Whitlocke* William S. Walker* K. Parker Tibbetts Jr. William H. Adam Nick Duggan* Seth Thomas Bodden Berna Thompson-Cummins David G. Bird Roy M. McTaggart Robert Wood David G. Bird Casey Gill Gailya C. Hall David Foster* W. Burns Conolly, AIA Conor O’Dea Sophia Ann Harris Joseph Hew Morgan DaCosta Angelyn Hernandez James Tibbetts Eddie Thompson Stuart Bostock James O'Neill David Kirkaldy Chris Duggan Johann Moxam Barry Bodden Paul Pearson Kyle Broadhurst
+Benson O. Ebanks Captain Theo Bodden* Clifton Hunter* Norberg K. Thompson* Captain Theo Bodden* Colin Whitelock* William S. Walker* K. Parker Tibbetts Jr. William H. Adam Nick Duggan* Seth Thomas Bodden Berna Thompson-Cummins David G. Bird Roy M. McTaggart Robert Wood David G. Bird Casey Gill Gailya C. Hall David Foster* W. Burns Conolly, AIA Conor O’Dea Sophia Ann Harris Joseph Hew Morgan DaCosta Angelyn Hernandez James Tibbetts Eddie Thompson Stuart Bostock James O'Neill David Kirkaldy Chris Duggan Johann Moxam Barry Bodden Paul Pearson Kyle Broadhurst Paul Byles Christopher Kirkconnell

 Today the Cayman Islands Chamber of Commerce is regarded as the most representative and influential private sector organisation and is the leading voice within Cayman’s business community, working alongside Government representing its members and helping to further business development across the Islands.
 Members range from small local businesses through to mid-sized companies to global institutions.
 The Chamber works tirelessly to advocate the needs of its members while at the same time offering a wide range of facilities and services to help promote and enhance Cayman’s business offering